MarcelH91/JGraLabFSML/README.md

 II.)
 Using Schema-Extension
 The second one can be found at fsml.semantics.extending.SESimulator.
-Before looking at this implementation, you have to take a look at some AspectJ in the package fsml.schema.ext.
-There the basic Schema-Implementation is extended by two operations.
+Before looking at this implementation, you have to take a look at some AspectJ in the package fsml.semantics.extending.FSMLSchemaExtensionGen.aj.
+The basic Schema- Implementation is extended by two operations.
 The first one adds the method getNextTransition(String input) to the State-class using aspect oriented programming.
-This is done via AspectJ, because we don't want to change the actual schema-implementation, but we still want to extend the schema with operations.
-Now a state-object is able to calculate the next active transition and thus the next active state.
-The second method mentioned in the aspect adds the method getOutput() to the Transition-class in order to let Transition-objects compute their own output individually.
+This is done via AspectJ, becausewe don't want to change the actual schema-implementation, but we still want toextend the schema with operations.
+Now a state-object is able to calculate thenext active transition and thus the next active state.
+The second methodmentioned in the aspect adds the method getOutput() to the Transition-class inorder to let Transition-objects compute their own output individually.